We don’t read a lot of good news about Africa. As I write this, and google “Africa —- News”, the top hits are:

 • South African [mineworkers] strike at… platinum producers

 These headlines are not representative of African reality.
 They’re certainly a far cry from the Africa I came to know when I lived there for two-and-a-half years in the early 1970s.
 To be sure, one of my earliest African memories is of being adrift — the first time I ventured outside of Nairobi’s tourist bubble — in a bewildering sea of black faces.
 But once I got to know Africans personally, it became clear, on one hand, that they were just people like everyone else, and, on the other, that they had ways of understanding themselves and relating to others that were distinctly African.

 The links in the previous paragraph point you to some of what I mean by that, but they don’t tell you why I came to love Africa, and still think longingly of it forty years later.
 That’s what I’m going to do in this post.

 Laughter.
 Wherever two or more Africans gather and converse, someone points out an incongruity and laughter rings out.
 It’s what I miss most about Africa.
 It brings a tear to my eye now to remember the good times I shared with others talking about whatever occurred to us, and enjoying our laughter.
-How is it that — with the relatively easy lives many of us live in Europe and North America — we seem to find less to laugh about than Africans, many of whom are dogged by hardships we can barely imagine?
+How is it that — with the relatively easy lives many of us live in Europe and North America — we seem to find less to laugh about than Africans, some of whom are dogged by hardships most of us can barely imagine?
 I don’t know the answer.